hardin47/website/Math158/Notes/05b-smooth.md

 #### Advantages of smoothing {-}

 * Smoothing methods do not require a known functional relationship between $X$ and $Y$.
-   - Regression splines does provide a functional model
+   - Regression splines do provide a functional model
    - loess does not provide a functional model
 * The relationships are easy to fit
 * and they retain many of the advantages of weighted least squares (including confidence estimates for the predicted values).